A relatively simple and naive question on the ISO27k Forum this morning set me thinking. "RP" asked:

 When was the last time you examined your information risks?
 What was the result?
 Show me!
 What changed as a result?

 When was the last time you completed a business impact analysis and business continuity planning?
 Show me!
 When were your plans last exercised?
 I’d like to see the results and actions arising.
 How would you cope if something drastic happened that wiped out your IT systems and data?
+What about information and IT services, not least your ISPs and CSPs?

 What are you doing to protect/secure information that matters to your department?
 How confident are you that it is adequately secured?